top of page

 • Persons in a legal case - Many court cases are between parties that are familiar with each other.
 If your ancestor is listed in a suit, research their co-defendants, co-plaintiffs, and even the opposing party.
 How are they connected to each other?

 • Persons named in letters, journals, photo albums, or scrapbooks - If you’re fortunate enough to have home sources where your relative identifies their friends and associates, take time to research these individuals.
-This investigation may lead you to more home sources or more answers to your research question.
+This investigation may lead to more home sources or answers to your research question.

 Notice how all of these associates have a documented relationship that would suggest a close relationship if they do not turn out to be relatives.
-By researching any of these individuals, you may discover more about your ancestor and person answer identity and relationship related research questions.
+By researching any of these individuals, you may discover more about your ancestor and person answer identity and relationship-related research questions.

 Why?